Skip to content

 • Learn to use computer-aided-design (CAD) and building-information-modelling (BIM) software

-• Produce extremely detailed data sets, plans, blue print, etc.
+• Produce extremely detailed data sets, plans, blueprint, etc.

 • Use varied surveying equipment, from traditional total stations to modern drone-mounted GPS mapping